Cosmic Acceleration with Torsion and Non-metricity in Friedmann-like Universes: Cosmology with Torsion/Non-metricity

 Let us consider an FLRW Cosmology, with the usual Robertson-Walker line element\footnote{Even though we consider a spatially flat Universe $(K=0)$ our results hold true even for curved Universes since it is well known that the curvature does not affect the acceleration equation.
 That is $K$ is totally absent from the so-called second Friedmann (acceleration) equation. } \beq ds^{2}=-dt^{2}+a^{2}(t)\delta_{ij}dx^{i}dx^{j} \eeq where $i,j=1,2,...,n-1$ and $a(t)$ is as usual the scale factor of the Universe.
 In addition let $u^{\mu}$ represent the normalized $n$-velocity field of a given fluid which in co-moving coordinates is expressed as $u^{\mu}=\delta^{\mu}_{0}=(1,0,0,...,0)$.
 Accordingly we define the projection tensor in the usual manner \beq h_{\mu\nu}:=g_{\mu\nu}+u_{\mu}u_{\nu} \eeq projecting objects on the space orthogonal to $u^{\mu}$.
 It is known that in such a highly symmetric spacetime, torsion has only $2$ (or $1$ for $n\neq 0$) degrees of freedom \cite{tsamparlis1979cosmological} and non-metricity contributes $3$ \cite{minkevich1998isotropic}.
 In \cite{iosifidis2020cosmological} it is shown that the most general covariant forms of the torsion and non-metricity tensors, in such a spacetime, are given by \beq S_{\mu\nu\alpha}^{(n)}=2u_{[\mu}h_{\nu]\alpha}\Phi(t)+\epsilon_{\mu\nu\alpha\rho}u^{\rho}P(t)\delta_{n,4} \eeq \beq Q_{\alpha\mu\nu}=A(t)u_{\alpha}h_{\mu\nu}+B(t) h_{\alpha(\mu}u_{\nu)}+C(t)u_{\alpha}u_{\mu}u_{\nu} \eeq with the five functions $\Phi,P,A,B,C$ representing the behaviour of the non-Riemannian degrees of freedom.
 As for the distortion tensor one has \cite{iosifidis2020cosmological}

 where the functions $X(t),Y(t),Z(t),V(t),W(t)$ are linearly related to $\Phi(t),P(t),A(t),B(t),C(t)$ as it is trivially seen by employing ($\ref{N1}$) (see \cite{iosifidis2020cosmological} for more details).
-We have now introduced the basic ingredients needed for the proof of our Theorem which we present below.
+These non-Riemannian degrees of freedom have a direct association with the microstructure of matter, once a hypermomentum tensor is given \cite{iosifidis2020cosmological} .We have now introduced the basic ingredients needed for the proof of our Theorem which we present below.